-- Complete the MARF via the online portal Multi Agency Request Form Online Portal. - Refer to the Gloucestershire Levels of Intervention to clarify what level of service is being requested. - For guidance in completing the MARF.
-Refer to the GHC: MARF 5 minute guide.
+- Complete a MARF via GCC online MARF Note you will need to sign in first. - Refer to the Gloucestershire Level of Intervention to clarify what level of service is being requested. - For guidance on completing the MARF, refer to the 5 minute guide on the safeguarding intranet pages Safeguarding - Interact

 - Document in the child's notes, following the record keeping guidance for your service.
-Key things to record include: - o Who lives in the child's household and/or cares for the child - Who has parental responsibility for the child - A summary of safeguarding concerns and the impact of these on the child - Your actions (advice sought, referrals made, information shared) - A SMART plan of the actions you will take to ensure the child's needs are met and they are kept safe. - Activate any safeguarding alerts on the patient electronic recording system in use. - Notify GHC safeguarding team of the referral by emailing safeguarding.notifications@ghc.nhs.uk, more information can be found here: Safeguarding Referrals Update. - Communicate with other parties involved as indicated (aim to do so with parental consent) in line with the Principles of Information Sharing. - If the abuse involves a person in a position of trust follow the necessary guidelines Managing Allegations against Professionals who work with Children and Adults (Clinical Policy CLP152) Interact (ghc.nhs.uk).
+Key things to record include: - Who lives in the child's household and/or cares for the child - Who has parental responsibility for the child - o A summary of safeguarding concerns and the impact of these on the child - Your actions (advice sought, referrals made, information shared) - A SMART plan of the actions you will take to ensure the child's needs are met and they are kept safe. - Activate any safeguarding alerts on the child's records. - Communicate with other parties involved as indicated (aim to do so with parental consent) in line with the Principles of Information Sharing. - If the abuse involves a person in a position of trust follow the necessary guidelines Managing Allegations against Professionals who work with Children and Adults (Clinical Policy CLP152) Interact (ghc.nhs.uk).